vet with a dog

 5. More benefits & control

-Most relief companies hire relief vets as independent contractors.
+Most flexible staffing companies hire relief vets as independent contractors.
 That means even though the hourly pay may start out higher, you’ll be covering all your taxes and paying for all the lost benefits (like health insurance) out of your own pocket.
 Not to mention all the extra work that goes into running your own business.
 That was the part of relief work I didn’t want to deal with, and with IndeVets I don’t have to.
 With IndeVets, I’m a W2 employee and I get all of the benefits you’d expect from an associate job, like health insurance, PTO, licensing, parental leave, and continuing ed.

 I also have more control over my earnings.
 As an IndeVet, I’m paid hourly, which means I get compensated for every minute I spend working.
 (No more unpaid overtime or long shifts!)
 Now, I always get paid for any additional work I do and can even get paid for drive time for some shifts.
 That also means I don’t have to worry about production and numbers anymore.
 I find I am practicing better medicine now that I don’t worry about how much I’m charging and what my gross billings were at the end of the day.